-Supply side or trickle down economics is a theory beloved by wealthy right-wingers that says giving money to wealthy makes the poor wealthier.
-Clearly that sounds odd, but they claim that the wealthy will use the money wisely to build businesses that will employ and enrichen the poor.
+Supply side or trickle down economics is a theory loved by wealthy right-wingers that says giving money to the wealthy makes the poor wealthier.
+They claim that the wealthy will use the money wisely to make everyone wealthier.

-It’s all complete nonsense, of course.
-If you want to make a poor person wealthier, just give them the money.
-Give the money to the wealthy and they’ll keep it.
+It’s complete nonsense, of course.
+If you want to make a poor person wealthier, give them the money.

 Consider two piles of cash. $1 billion in each.
-Over ten years, I’m going to give all of the money in one pile to a single person.
-So, $100 million a year to that one person.
-In the first year, I bet they’ll buy a couple of houses and a handful of cars.
-They’ll probably splurge on various other things too, but still have loads of cash left at the end of the year.
+Over ten years, I give all of the money in one pile to a single person. $100 million a year to that one person.
+In the first year, they’ll buy a couple of houses and a handful of cars.
+They’ll probably splurge on other things too, but still have loads of cash left at the end of the year.
 It’s not that easy to spend loads of money.
-In fact, after ten years, I bet they’ll still have more than $800 million unspent and languishing in investments and bank accounts.
+After ten years, I bet they’ll still have more than $800 million sitting in investments.
 Money that’s doing nothing but creating more wealth for our hugely wealthy individual.

 Compare that to the other pile of $1 billion.
-This pile I’m going to share equally with 2,000 people over the same ten years.
-Each one will get $50,000 a year and each one will spend all of their money, every year, simply because they have to.
+This pile I share equally with 2,000 people over the same ten years.
+Each one will get $50,000 a year and each one will spend all of their money because they have to.
 Across the ten years, each one of them will buy a home, meaning 2,000 realtors and mortgage agents make commission, instead of just a couple.
 And each of them buys a car.
 So 2,000 salespeople make commissions, instead of a handful.
 But more than that, the businesses that make the parts for those cars sell much more.
-2,000 wiper motors instead of five and 10,000 tires (including spares) instead of 25.
+2,000 wiper motors instead of five and 8,000 tires instead of 20.
 Everything that they buy will benefit many more people.

-Over the full ten years, those 2,000 people ensure that the full $1 billion goes back into the economy to benefit all the people.
-Instead of most of it being removed from the economy.
+Over the full ten years, those 2,000 people ensure that the full $1 billion goes back into the economy.
 In the final quarter of 2025, 2/3 of US GDP came from consumer spending.
-Doesn’t that show just how important it is for the country for money to be active and productive?
+That’s how important it is to the country for money to be active and productive.

-The acquired wealth of the wealthiest 10% is largely pointless as they don’t use it for any practical reason.
+The wealth of the wealthiest 10% is largely unusued.
 It would make no real difference to them if one third of it was used to pay off the whole US debt.
-That would save more than $1 trillion in yearly interest payments, much of which would also end up as liquid funds in the economy.
+That would save more than $1 trillion a year in interest payments, much of which would also end up as cash in the economy.
 A win-win for everyone.

-At the start of 2026, the wealthiest 10% of Americans have hoarded more than three times the US national debt.
-In fact, that small group of Americans has seized 68% of all US wealth, while the poorest 50% share just 2.5%.
-Clearly, money trickles up quite freely.
+By the start of 2026, the wealthiest 10% of Americans had hoarded more than three times the US national debt.
+In fact, that small group of Americans has seized 68.3% of all US wealth, while the poorest 50% share just 2.5%.

 Download this post as a wallpaper